-From Table 2 it can be seen that when the self-interest variable 'outcome favorabilty' was entered into the model at Step 2, the measure was found to uniquely explain 12% of the variation in taxpayers' resistance.
-In fact, this variable was significantly negatively related to taxpayer resistance ($\beta = -0.14$, p<0.001), indicating that those who were more likely to think that ATO decisions were favorable to them tended to be less resistant towards the ATO.
-In contrast to Step 1, the demographic variable 'age' now had a significant positive effect on taxpayer resistance ($\beta = 0.06$, p<0.01).
-While it is unclear why age only had an effect on taxpayer resistance after outcome favorability was entered into the model at Step 2, the finding indicates that older investors were more likely to be resistant towards the ATO.
+From Table 2 it can be seen that when the self-interest variable "outcome favorabilty" was entered into the model at Step 2, the measure was found to uniquely explain 12% of the variation in taxpayers' resistance.
+In fact, this variable was significantly negatively related to taxpayer resistance ($\beta = -.14$, p < .001), indicating that those who were more likely to think that ATO decisions were favorable to them tended to be less resistant towards the ATO.
+In contrast to Step 1, the demographic variable "age" now had a significant positive effect on taxpayer resistance ($\beta = .06$, p < .01).
+Although it is unclear why age only had an effect on taxpayer resistance after outcome favorability was entered into the model at Step 2, the finding indicates that older investors were more likely to be resistant towards the ATO.
 No other variables predicted taxpayer resistance at Step 2.

-'Trust' was entered into the regression model at Step 3.
-It had a significant negative effect on taxpayer resistance ($\underline{\beta} = -0.53$, $\underline{p} < 0.001$) and uniquely explained 23% of the variation in taxpayers' resistance.
+"Trust" was entered into the regression model at Step 3.
+It had a significant negative effect on taxpayer resistance ($\beta = -.53$, p < .001) and uniquely explained 23% of the variation in taxpayers' resistance.
 This finding suggests that those who have lower levels of trust in the ATO are more likely to be resistant towards the ATO.

-When considered together, the findings suggest that 'age', 'outcome favorabilty' and 'trust' predict taxpayer 'resistance'.
-However, before drawing any conclusions, it should first be noted that 'trust' was found to have a greater effect on taxpayer 'resistance' than 'outcome favorability' (or 'age').
-Inspection of R2 change values at both Steps 2 and 3 (0.12 versus 0.23, respectively) indicate that the entry of 'trust' as a predictor at Step 3 affected the model much more than did the entry of 'outcome favorability' at Step 2.
-While the findings do not deny self-interested action, they do indicate that the resistance exhibited by the majority of tax scheme participants towards the ATO was more likely to be a result of their decreased trust in the ATO.
+When considered together, the findings suggest that "age," "outcome favorabilty" and "trust" predict taxpayer "resistance."
+However, before drawing any conclusions, it should first be noted that "trust" was found to have a greater effect on taxpayer "resistance" than "outcome favorability" (or "age").
+Inspection of \mathbb{R}^2 change values at both Steps 2 and 3 (.12 vs. .23, respectively) indicate that the entry of "trust" as a predictor at Step 3 affected the model much more than did the entry of "outcome favorability" at Step 2.
+Although the findings do not deny self-interested action, they do indicate that the resistance exhibited by the majority of tax scheme participants towards the ATO was more likely to be a result of their decreased trust in the ATO.

-An additional hierarchical regression analysis was run using investors' actual debt level (in dollars)-rather than 'outcome favorability'-as a more objective measure of economic self-interest.
-When using this item it was found that investors' 'debt level' and 'trust' still predicted taxpayers' 'resistance', with 'trust' still explaining more of the variance ('age' no longer had an effect).
-However, given that the measure of 'outcome favorability' has been commonly used in the literature to measure instrumental judgments (e.g., Tyler & Degoey, 1996), the conclusions made in this paper will be based on the analyses presented in Table 2.
+An additional hierarchical regression analysis was run using investors' actual debt level (in dollars)-rather than "outcome favorability'-as a more objective measure of economic self-interest.
+When using this item it was found that investors' "debt level" and "trust" still predicted taxpayers" "resistance," with "trust" still explaining more of the variance ("age" no longer had an effect).
+However, given that the measure of "outcome favorability" has been commonly used in the literature to measure instrumental judgments (e.g., Tyler & Degoey, 1996), the conclusions made in this paper will be based on the analyses presented in Table 2.